NoelKennedy/scalesque/README.md

 # scalesque
-## A scala inspired functional programming library written in c#
+## A scala inspired functional programming library written in c&#35;

 scalesque is currently *under construction* and the API is unstable.